Konstantin Petrovich von Kaufmann

-Konstantin Petrovich von Kaufmann (Константи́н Петро́вич фон-Ка́уфман; 2 March 1818 – 16 May 1882), was the first Governor-General of Russian Turkestan.
+Konstantin Petrovich von Kaufmann (Константи́н Петро́вич фон-Ка́уфман; 2 March 1818 – 16 May 1882), was a military engineer and the first Governor-General of Russian Turkestan.

-Early life
+Early life and ancestry

-His family was German in origin (from Holstein), but had been in the service of the Tsars for over 100 years, and had since converted to Orthodoxy.
+Konstantin Petrovich was born as the second eldest of four sons to Lieutenant General Peter Feodorovich von Kaufmann (1784–1849) and his wife, Emilie Watson-Priestfield-Aithernay (1790–1858).
+His family was German in origin (from Holstein), but had been in the service of the Tsars of Russia for over 100 years, and had since converted to Russian Orthodoxy.
 Another source says that he was "descended from an Austrian mercenary who had entered Russian service in the late eighteenth century.
 A Russian-speaking Orthodox Christian, the only thing German about him was his name".

-Kaufmann graduated from Nikolayev Engineering Institute (now Military Engineering-Technical University; Russian Военный инженерно-технический университет) as a military engineer.
-Kaufman entered the military engineering field in 1838, served in the campaigns in the Caucasus, was promoted to the rank of colonel, and commanded the sappers at the siege of Kars in 1855.
+Kaufmann graduated from Nikolayev Engineering Institute (now Military Engineering-Technical University) as a military engineer.
+Kaufmann entered the military engineering field in 1838, served in the campaigns in the Caucasus, was promoted to the rank of colonel, and commanded the sappers at the siege of Kars in 1855.
 On the capitulation of Kars, he was deputed to settle the terms with General William Fenwick Williams.

 In 1861, he became director-general of engineers at the War Office, assisting Minister of War Count Dmitry Milyutin in the reorganization of the army.

 Promoted lieutenant general in 1864, he became Governor-General of Vilna, where at that time the Tsarist state had begun a policy of expropriating the Polish aristocracy in an attempt to break its influence in the countryside.